jmacul2/youtubedl-web/README.md

 an API for downloading.
 Perhaps an RSS feed already exists that can be read from or use Youtube API... but that seems overkill.

-[checkbox:unchecked] Watch a public youtube playlist for changes then download [checkbox:unchecked] Watch youtube channel for updates and then download
+[ ] Watch a public youtube playlist for changes then download [ ] Watch youtube channel for updates and then download